DirectOutput/DirectOutput/Documentation/17_Supported Hardware.md

 \subsection hardware_ultimarc_pacled64 PacLed64 (Ultimarc)

-The PacLed64 is a output controller with 64 outputs all supporting 256 <a target="_blank" href="https://en.wikipedia.org/wiki/Pulse-width_modulation">pwm</a> levels.
-The unit is mainly designed to connect leds (cosuming 20ma each) directly to the outputs, but boosters might be used to driver higher loads (e.g. Cree leds).
+The PacLed64 is a output controller with 64 outputs all supporting 256 <a target="_blank" href="https://en.wikipedia.org/wiki/Pulse-width_modulation">pwm</a> levels with a PWM frequency of 100khz.
+The unit is mainly designed to connect leds (cosuming 20ma each) directly to the outputs, but boosters must be used to driver higher loads (e.g. Cree leds).
 Up to 4 PacLed64 controllers can be used with the DirectOutput framework.

 The framework supports auto detection and configuration of these units.